 Smart growth combines a number of land use and development principles to ensure that growth is fiscally, environmentally and socially responsible and recognizes the connections between development and quality of life.

 Smart Growth is a key concept in the Town of Gibsons Official Community Plan, which is named the Smart Plan.
-Smart Growth aims to promote the linkages between the three pillars of sustainability and attempts to find a balance.
+Smart Growth aims to promote the linkages between the three pillars of sustainability and attempts to find a balance between the three.
 There are a number of common principles to Smart Growth that are local in nature, and can be applied to Gibsons, including:

 - creating a range of housing opportunities and choices